Animals & Nature

 Dolphins that call each other by name, whales that sing, and seals that hold their breath for 2 hours.

 Each bottlenose dolphin develops a unique signature whistle that functions as a name — other dolphins use these individual whistles to call specific dolphins, making them the only non-human animals known to have names.
-Marine mammals are among the most intelligent, adaptable, and ecologically vital animals on Earth, having evolved from land-dwelling ancestors to thrive in the ocean.
-This quiz covers 50 questions spanning dolphins, whales, pinnipeds, sea otters, and conservation.
+This quiz dives deep into ocean life.

 Last updated: March 2026